ecmwf/metview-python/docs/grib.rst

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :type ndarray values: the values to find the index for
+   :param ndarray values: the values to find the index for
    :rtype: :class:`Fieldset`

    Indexes are zero-based and will always have a minimum value of zero and a maximum value equal to the index of the last element of ``values``.
 A value lying between two values in ``values`` will use the index of the nearest value; if equidistant, then the higher value is used. ``values`` must be sorted in ascending order.